AIA Congressional Charter

 Regulations of the Archaeological Institute of America

-Adopted by the Council on December 29, 1991, and last amended on January 4, 2019, the Regulations of the AIA detail the governance and operations of the Institute.
+Adopted by the Council on December 29, 1991 and last amended on January 10, 2021, the Regulations are the bylaws that detail the governance and operations of the Institute.

 AIA Annual Report